gwmccull/eslint-plugin-build-app/README.md

 ## Supported Rules

-* `jsx-require-prop-accessibility-label` - Ensures that specified components have the accessibilityLabel prop
+* Ensure that specified components have the accessibilityLabel prop ([jsx-require-prop-accessibility-label](./docs/rules/jsx-require-prop-accessibility-label))